We all have a tendency to live day to day based on habits. Some of these habits are good, and some of them lead to destruction.

 It isn’t like we should never watch tv or enjoy a show like Breaking Bad.
 But we need to think about the quantity of time we invest in these types of activities that don’t help our future.

 I’m not trying to set a standard where a fixed amount of tv is too much.
 But I’m trying to figure out what things I spend most of my time doing that don’t push my goals forward.
 I enjoy dramas because they take me out of the stress of my life.
 I’ve watched too much tv over the last five years and haven’t gotten much out of it.
 I’m trying to cut back and focus on things that will provide a better return on my time.

 Not Being Self Aware

-If we aren’t thinking about what has worked or not worked from our behavior, we are setting ourselves up to repeat our past mistakes.
-Reflecting on what you have accomplished can give you an idea in how your future will look.
-And if we are honest with ourselves, we might realize that our choices are leading us towards destruction.
+If we aren’t thinking about what has worked or not worked from our behavior, we set ourselves up to repeat our past mistakes.
+Reflecting on what you have accomplished can give you an idea of how your future will look.
+And if we are honest with ourselves, we might realize that our choices lead us towards destruction.

 When we stop to think about our choices, we start seeing where those choices will lead us if we continue on that path.

 It would be a travesty to get to the end of our life and be surprised by where we ended up based on our behavior (unless, of course, we do better than what we hoped to accomplish).

 It isn’t about focusing on the past so much that it put us into a despair funk; it is about not repeating the same mistakes.
 I have continually gotten into credit card debt, and I don’t want those mistakes to continue.